delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 ## Informed Heuristic Searches

-An informed search stratergy is one that uses problem-specific knowledge to find solutions more efficiently than an uninformed search strartergy.
+An informed search strategy is one that uses problem-specific knowledge to find solutions more efficiently than an uninformed search strategy.

 ### Greedy Best-First Search